 - C1.
 Coursework to be submitted as a first attempt (deferral) in the next possible reassessment period appropriate to the programme. - C2.
 Coursework to be submitted as a reassessment (referral) in the next possible reassessment period appropriate to the programme. - C3.
 A reasonable extension to coursework to be granted within an assessment period (new deadline will need to be stated).
 This would include the removal of any late submission penalties imposed. - C4.
-Exclude the coursework assessment mark(s) from the calculation of the unit average if the coursework constitutes 30% or less of the unit assessment.
+Exclude the coursework assessment mark(s) from the calculation of the unit average if the coursework constitutes 30% or less of the unit assessment and the ILOs have been met.

-Regarding C1 to C3, if feedback for coursework has been provided to a programme cohort, Mitigating Circumstances Panels may request that the Programme Lead sets a new coursework question.
+Regarding C1 to C3, if feedback for coursework has been provided to a programme cohort, Schools may request that the Programme Lead sets a new coursework question.